makersacademy/takeaway-challenge/README.md

 > 'What would you like to order'? and then giving them a response.

 For version 1, my project is functional in technical implementation, but is not responsive to user input.
+I would also like to improve the way the dishes are stored and presented.

+- At the moment, the messaging is hard-coded to my mobile number.
+This is an area to improve by asking the user to provide a mobile number and for that mobile number to work with the Twilio service!

 ## Introduction to the project